kleanlins/CG-UFPB/Projeto/README.md

-# SKATER GAME
+# FLAPPY GAME

-### Skater jumper game created using basic OpenGL capabilities.
+### Flappy bird game created using basic OpenGL capabilities.

 To build this game: